srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_10-analyze-time-stamped-data-with-time-series-insights.md

     Notice how the appearance of the data changes as you increase the interval.

-Once you have completed exploring the data, don't forget to stop the device simulator app by pressing **CTRL+C** in the terminal.
+Once you have completed exploring the data, don't forget to stop the container simulator app by pressing **CTRL+C** in the terminal.